 Algae and Olive Oil

 Fucus vesiculosus, also known as the brown algae, has multiple benefits and is commonly used as a treatment for weight loss, stretch marks, cellulite, skin hydration and toning.
-Spirulina is a microalgae with anti-inflammatory, cicatrizing and detoxifying effects that also helps cell regeneration.
+Spirulina is a microalgae with anti-inflammatory, cicatrizing, and detoxifying effects that also help cell regeneration.

 Heat up the olive oil, mix it thoroughly with cocoa until it turns into a paste.
 Leave on for 30 minutes while tightly covered.
 Remove with warm water.